YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 gzcat temp.txt.gz
 ```

-### head and tail
+### Head and Tail
 You know `head` already it spits out the first few lines of a file.
+It could be handy if you want to take a quick glance at a file.
 But do you know `head` can do more than that?
 For example, you can specify how many lines you want it to spit out.
 Let's get some help first.